 So, when is cheap insurance really like a hole in one?
 Only immediately after marking a 1 on your score card.
 From then on, it’s all double bogeys.

 This article was written by Dave Boer.
-Please email Dave at email@example.com with any questions or comments.
+Please send questions or comments to Dave at firstname.lastname@example.org.